josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/☁️_Kabbalist_Futurism/📚_Which_Yisrael/README.md

 Atzmi Yisrael is not inherently pathological.

-Human self-concepts contain nations, families, communities, religions, institutions, professions, movements, places, and other external objects all the time.
+Human self-concepts incorporate nations, families, communities, religions, institutions, professions, movements, places, and other external objects all the time.

 The risk arises when the incorporated object becomes insufficiently differentiated from the self.